Hijas de Cuauhtémoc: First issue

 The first issue was published in March 1971, dealing with the topic of Chicanas studying at California State University at Long Beach as well as Chicana history, Chicana education, Chicanas in the Prison, Chicana poetry and socio-sexual problems in Chicano organizations and families.
+One particular article from the first issue titled "La Mujer Todavia Impotente" written by Rosita Morales, was originally from Papel Chicano of Housten, Texas.
+It was one of the many articles from other Chicanas, that were not part of the newspaper, that the newspaper would feature.
 Anna Nieto Gomez thought that the importance of the paper was to organize in order to improve the status of the women within the large aspect of the movement.

 Within the first issue Anna Nieto Gomez as well as Enriqueta Longeaux y Vasquez were given a platform to respond to the earlier conference where a leader of the Chicano Movement said that "Chicanas don't want to be liberated," the piece written by Nieto Gomez that responded to this comment was titled "Chicana's Identify."

 Even though the issue did not have extensive content, the article on "Macho Attitudes" received most attention, which was mostly negative.
 The criticism received from MEChA was because they founded something that was separate from El Alacran, the newspaper for the Chicano movement the newspaper, it was still met fondly by the community.
 One of the activists said, "Chicanas can no longer remain in a subservient role…… in the Chicano movement."
 This was to be seen that if someone opposed women from being equal that there was no place for that person to be a leader within the Chicana Feminist movement.